-This multifaceted, entry-level class offers something for all students, regardless of musical experience.
-The year starts with creating your music using GarageBand, Soundtrap, and Logic and culminates in the recording, editing, producing, and "selling" of an album, video, or film featuring Pacific Ridge students.
-Students will develop their musical knowledge as they learn practical, foundational skills that provide insight into careers in music performance, composition, entertainment business, recording business, live sound reinforcement, and audio engineering.
+The year starts with creating music using GarageBand, Soundtrap, and Logic and culminates in the recording, editing, producing, and "selling" of an album, video, or film featuring Pacific Ridge students.
+Students develop their musical knowledge as they learn practical, foundational skills that provide insight into careers in music performance, composition, entertainment business, recording business, live sound reinforcement, and audio engineering.

-Jazz/Rock Ensemble is a UC-accredited course that teaches the history of jazz and rock music along with the general music theory necessary to understand the fundamentals of improvisation.
-Students learn how to play correctly and expressively both alone and in groups, with emphasis on composition, improvisation, blending and understanding musical notation.
-At the same time, students gain a context for music they enjoy: the history of jazz/rock, the influence of jazz/rock on society, and the connection of jazz/rock music to other scholastic disciplines.
-Finally, students are asked to respond critically to new music, both recorded and live.
+Jazz/Rock Ensemble teaches the history of jazz and rock music along with the general music theory necessary to understand the fundamentals of improvisation.
+Students learn how to play correctly and expressively both alone and in groups, with emphasis on composition, blending and understanding musical notation.
+At the same time, students gain a context for music they enjoy: the history of jazz/rock, the influence of jazz/rock on society, and the connection of jazz/rock music to other academic disciplines.
+Finally, students respond critically to new music, both recorded and live.

-Orchestra is a UC-accredited performing ensemble that focuses primarily on “classical” music (from the Baroque, Classical, and Romantic eras).
+Orchestra focuses primarily on “classical” music from the Baroque, Classical, and Romantic eras.
 The group also performs some contemporary music (e.g., pop, film music) and strives to make inventive use of the musicians and instruments available to the ensemble.
-The orchestra performs on campus at least twice during the school year, and takes part in the annual Pacific Ridge Arts Festival in the spring.
+The orchestra performs on campus at least twice during the school year and takes part in the annual Pacific Ridge Showcase of the Arts in the spring.